Artifacts from Build Triggers

 templatePath: <path to the template>

-(Before Spinnaker 1.13, this manual configuration went into echo-local.yml
+(Before Spinnaker 1.13, this manual configuration went into echo-local.yml.
+As of 1.13, it goes

-in igor-local.yml
+in igor-local.yml.)

 You can then use the configured custom template by exporting the following as properties from your CI build: